Working Tax Credit: History

 The WTC replaced the Working Families Tax Credit (WFTC), which operated from April 1999 until March 2003.
 The WFTC was itself a transitional system from the earlier benefit for working families known as Family Credit (FC), which had been in operation since 1986.

 The WFTC shared its assessment of means and period of renewal (6 months) with FC but moved towards a tax credit approach styled on schemes in other countries, which used an annual declaration of income to assess entitlement for a whole year.
 Tax credits also replaced the child elements in means tested benefits, the Children's Tax Credit in the tax system, and disabled persons tax credit.

 In 2014 WTC and CTC combined distributed £30 billion per year.

-How it works
+How it worked

-The basic operation of the tax credit is broken down into the following steps:
+The basic operation of the tax credit was broken down into the following steps: